giantswarm/architect-orb/README.md

               only: /^v.*/
 ```

+### push-to-docker-legacy

+Same as `push-to-docker` with only change that the docker image tag only includes the commit SHA instead of version + SHA.

 ### push-to-app-collection

 This job generate an App CR and add it to the an app collection chart repository.